devict/devict.org/README.md

-# devict.org development
+# devict.org

-Work on the site happens in this branch.

-First clone this repo and switch to the `code` branch.
+This is the source repository for [devict.org](http://devict.org).
+It is built using [Hugo][hugo].

+## Contributing

+A great way to contribute is to [file an issue][issues] if you notice a bug or something that could be improved.

+### Development

+To modify the site itself you should fork this repository then clone the repo locally.
+Create a new branch off `master` for your issue such as `fix-link`.

-Download and install Hugo from the [Hugo GitHub release page][hugo].
+Download and install Hugo from the [Hugo GitHub release page][hugo-release].
 There are many versions of Hugo to support a wide variety of users.
 To simplify things: